The-Veterans-Lounge/utah-veterans-lounge/docs/components/event-system.md

 ![alt text](docshots/image-7.png)

 ![alt text](docshots/image-8.png)
 After clicking the design button you should see a blank screen like above.
-We want now create a collection docshots/image block to fill in the details.
+We want now create a collection image block to fill in the details.
 We will be following the 3 reference events listed earlier for this example.

 ## Insert Elements and Create Sample Page